cheind/image-align/README.md

 # About this library

-**Image Align** is a tiny C++ library providing sample implementations of variants of the classic image alignment algorithm by Lucas-Kanade.
+**Image Align** is a C++ library providing variants of the classic image alignment algorithm by Lucas-Kanade.

 ![Image Align under Euclidean Motion](etc/euclidean.gif)

 The project emerged while working on [AAM](https://www.github.com/cheind/aam), an active appearance models library.
-Fitting active appearance models is similar to the classic image alignment problem: fit a template image to given target image through optimizing a parametrized warp function in such a way that a given energy function, measuring the difference between the warped target image and the template image, is minimized.
+Fitting active appearance models is similar to the classic image alignment problem:

-In AAMs the thoughtafter warp function is rather (piecewise affine transforms) complex and the fitting process involves estimation of more parameters than just the warp parameters.

-Therefore, I decided to start **Image Align** as a playground to study image alignment algorithms with the hope to get a better and cleaner picture of the mechanics of these algorithms.
+> The goal of image alignment is to find the locally 'best' transform between a template image and a target image by minimizing an energy function measuring the fitness of the alignment. -- <cite>Ian Matthews</cite>

 # Algorithms